MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-when-a-new-node-is-added.md

 ms.custom: sap:Connection issues
 ---

-# Intermittent connection errors occur when adding a node to the Always On environment in SQL Server
+# Intermittent connection errors occur when adding a node to the Always On environment

 You experience intermittent connection errors when you add a new node to the existing Always On environment.